msub2/awesome-webxr/README.md

 - [glry.xyz](https://glry.xyz/) - A site that hosts virtual galleries for NFT art on the Tezos blockchain.
 - [oncyber](https://oncyber.io/) - Offers both free and collectible gallery spaces to display NFTs across multiple different chains.
 - [RareRooms](https://www.rarerooms.io/) - Allows you to create immersive NFT galleries with support for multiple different chains/marketplaces.

-### Monetization

-- [Zesty Market](https://zesty.market) - A marketplace for rentable NFT banner spaces in XR.
-As of Nov 9, 2021, has generated over $3K for WebXR developers since July 2021.

 ### Realms